Blog

 • Fix-and-flip deals

 Lenders use post-rehab appraisals to confirm value.
-ARV also drives LTV on a refinance — see our DSCR loans guide for how this works on investment properties.
+ARV also drives LTV on a refinance — see our DSCR loans guide, our fix & flip loans guide, and our DSCR vs. fix & flip comparison for how this works on investment properties.

 Final Thoughts